Career average revalued earnings (CARE)

 - He will be able to draw his protected rights from the 1995 section at age 60 and either draw his 2015 scheme benefits at the same time or leave them in the scheme until his state pension age of 68.

-- If Moussa draws his benefits from the 1995 section and returns to work he would not be able to build up further benefits in the 2015 scheme.
+- If Moussa draws his benefits from the 1995 section and returns to work he will not be able to build up further benefits in the 2015 scheme as retirement will be after 1 April 2023.

 - Beatrice will accrue benefits under the CARE method and her state pension age is 68.

 - She has a long time until retirement.
-It is likely to increase during her career if the Government increases the state pension age due to improving mortality rates.
+Her normal pension age is likely to increase during her career if the Government increases the state pension age due to improving mortality rates.